AndreasChristensen89/resto-booking-system/README.md

 - When logged in as user the pagination still thinks that all bookings are there, even though the user only has e.g. 1 booking, so it might show 3 pages to paginate
 - Booking error: I knew 29/11 was booked at 17:00 - tried to see available times for 40 guests on that day - 14:30 is marked as an available time, which means they have the booking until 17:30, which is too long.
 - Same user can make many bookings at the same datetime - run a check for booking.author in all bookings and test for booking_start
+- When running tests in booking.tests.py (python3 manage.py test bookings) it gives the following error:
+Creating test database for alias 'default'...
+/workspace/.pip-modules/lib/python3.8/site-packages/django/db/backends/postgresql/base.py:304: RuntimeWarning: Normally Django will use a connection to the 'postgres' database to avoid running initialization queries against the production database when it's not needed (for example, when running tests).
+Django was unable to create a connection to the 'postgres' database and will use the first PostgreSQL database instead. warnings.warn(
+Got an error creating the test database: permission denied to create database

 Fixed bugs